olig331/react-easy-image/README.md

 &nbsp;&nbsp; React Easy Img is a React componenet library to assist in creating interactive/responsive good looking images for your webpage.

-As of version 1.0.2 React Easy Img has 4 components to choose from with more to be added in the near future.
-Those components are:
+React Easy Img has 4 components to choose from with more to be added in the near future.
+The components are:

 &nbsp; 1.
 [Stack](#stack)